-WJI will competitively award grants to fund workforce development activities through industry sector partnerships.
+WJI will competitively award grants to fund workforce development activities through an industry sector partnership.
 Funds will be awarded for either Program Implementation or Program Design and Implementation.

 • Program Implementation

 - Must operate an existing program

 - o Recruit underserved workers who are unemployed or underemployed to join a program

 - Deliver skills training

 - Provide wraparound supports

 - Place participants in jobs